-And this website suggests a number of ways to manage various aspects of your new role:
+The Teaching Gateway also suggests a number of ways to manage various aspects of your new role:

 - Guide to Teaching at UNSW: Comprehensive support information about teaching at UNSW.

 Mentoring for new teachers

 Mentoring programs are an excellent way to get the guidance and support you need from experienced and talented teachers in the early stages of your teaching career.

 Approach your Head of School to find out if your School or Faculty can support you with mentoring.

 - Academic Mentoring at UNSW is an evidence based approach to mentoring that aims to build successful mentoring relationships across the institution.

 - Career Collaborator is a UNSW-wide mentoring program which is open to all UNSW staff, affiliates and partners.